United Social Democratic Party (Romania): History

 In the aftermath of the 2024 Romanian parliamentary election, the party attracted media attention due to its unusually high vote share for a minor party, which was assumed to be due to people voting for PSDU instead of the larger Social Democratic Party by mistake, as the two share very similar electoral symbols.
 However, party president Oana Crețu has claimed to be convinced that the party's result was genuine, citing her large following on TikTok.

 In March 2025, the party registered Oana Crețu's candidacy for that year's presidential election.
 The Central Electoral Bureau (BEC) rejected her candidacy because only 197,194 of the 205,427 signatures submitted were deemed to be valid, less than the required 200,000.
 Crețu and other party members claimed that the remaining signatures had been collected using a pen with heat-sensitive ink, and that they had disappeared due to improper storage conditions.
 She called on the BEC to place the lists in the freezer in order to make the signatures visible, but her request was denied.

 In November 2025, Oana Crețu became the party's candidate for Mayor of Bucharest, competing in the special election held to replace former mayor Nicușor Dan, who was elected president and had to renounce the position.
-One of her central campaign themes is opposition to bans on kendamas in schools.
+One of her central campaign themes was opposition to bans on kendamas in schools.
+She came in 9th place in the election.